 Another great flash, the fleet’s fields of Casaba Howitzers simultaneously detonate in last resort, delivering a huge grapeshot of hypervelocity jets of plasma at the inbound targets.
 The Rhadamanthine Nachtkrapp’s radiators shatter like glass from the proximity, its laser relegated to thermal self-destruction should the affini missiles not beat it to the punch.

 The last spotlight bathing the fuel hauler blinks out.
 The other warships remain painted by them, and Ava glances back to her own for the first time since the conflict began.

-To the sight of the ship’s jump drive spooling.
+To the sight of the ship’s warp drive spooling.